 - Mr. Barken plays Rugby in Kim Possible.
 In one episode he gets glued to Ron and, well, Barken enjoys himself...

-- Truth in Television for anyone in the UK who wasn't built like an eleven-year-old brick shithouse and had to face down a squadron of their classmates who were in enforced physical education lessons.
+- Truth in Television for anyone in the UK who wasn't built like a brick shithouse during their school years and had to face down a squadron of their classmates who were in enforced physical education lessons.

 - Just watch the ball and stay away from it.